Simon Mbatshi Batshia: 2007 election

 In 2006, Batshia returned to politics, competing in the gubernatorial race in Bas-Congo province as a member of Joseph Kabila's ruling party.
 Batshia was elected governor of Bas-Congo in January 2007 in an election marked by allegations of corruption and violent conflict between government armed forces and opposition activists of the Bundu Dia Kongo group.
 Human Rights Watch reported that, despite the opposition coalition led by Jean-Pierre Bemba successfully claiming a majority in the Bas-Congo provincial assembly, opposition candidates narrowly lost their contests when the provincial assembly voted to elect the governor and vice-governor.
 The conflict over the election and results took the lives of more than 100 civilians.
 Reports by non-governmental organizations, such as Human Rights Watch, implicated senior provincial police and military officials but did not allege that Batshia played a role in the violence.

 An appeals court in Bas-Congo threw out the election results based on allegations of vote-buying in the provincial assembly.
-Ultimately, the Supreme Court of the Democratic Republic of Congo overturned the Appeals Court, upholding the election results in a ruling on February 20, 2007.
+Ultimately, the Court of Cassation overturned the Appeals Court, upholding the election results in a ruling on February 20, 2007.
 The unsuccessful legal challenge was filed by Leonard Fuku Unzola of the Movement for Liberation of Congo, who had been the chief opposition candidate for the office of Bas-Congo governor.
 Violent clashes between members of Bundu Dia Kongo and the provincial police and national military continued through 2008.